🌐

 Type

-HTTP/HTTPS/SOCKS4/SOCKS5 to be used with hostname & port
+HTTP/HTTPS/SOCKS4/SOCKS5 to be used with hostname and port

 PAC to be used with PAC URL

-QUIC (HTTP/3) proxy is only supported by Chrome (not available on Firefox).
-Support for QUIC proxies in Chrome is currently experimental and not ready for production use. β“˜
+QUIC (HTTP/3) proxy is only supported by Chrome (not available on Firefox β“˜)

 Country